Open this photo in gallery:

 Britain's Prime Minister Keir Starmer delivers a speech at the Coin Street Neighbourhood Centre in Waterloo, London, on Monday.James Manning/The Associated Press

-British Prime Minister Keir Starmer has vowed to move the U.K. closer to the European Union as part of a wider effort to resuscitate his flagging leadership, but calls for him to resign have been growing louder among Labour MPs.
+British Prime Minister Keir Starmer has vowed to move the U.K. closer to the European Union as part of a wider effort to resuscitate his flagging leadership, but calls for him to resign have only grown louder among his own Labour MPs.

-In a speech on Monday that was widely seen as a last-ditch effort to save his job, Mr. Starmer acknowledged the growing dissension among backbench Labour MPs but refused to step down.
+In a speech Monday that was widely seen as a last-ditch effort to save his job, Mr. Starmer acknowledged the dissension among backbenchers but refused to step down.

 “I know that people are frustrated by the state of Britain.
-Frustrated by politics, and some people frustrated with me,” he told a group of supporters and journalists in Downing Street.
+Frustrated by politics, and some people frustrated with me,” he told a group of supporters and journalists in London.
 “I know I have my doubters, and I know I need to prove them wrong.
 And I will.”

-Mr. Starmer promised more interventionist policies such as nationalizing British Steel, which has struggled to stay afloat, and a “jobs guarantee” for young people who are out of work.
+Dressed casually in shirtsleeves, Mr. Starmer gave an impassioned defence of his government’s record and promised more interventionist policies, such as nationalizing British Steel and a “jobs guarantee” for young people who are out of work.

-He also launched an attack on the proponents of Brexit, notably Reform UK leader Nigel Farage.
-The Prime Minister said leaving the EU had not delivered the benefits Brexit backers promised during the 2016 referendum such as improved economic growth, tighter security or immigration reform.
+He also took aim at the proponents of Brexit, notably Reform UK Leader Nigel Farage.
+The Prime Minister said leaving the EU had not delivered the benefits Brexit backers promised during the 2016 referendum, such as improved economic growth, tighter security or immigration reform.
 Mr. Farage “took Britain for a ride,” he said.

-It’s not clear if Mr. Starmer’s speech will be enough to fend off his critics.
+It’s not clear if Mr. Starmer’s speech will be enough to quell the brewing caucus revolt.

 Keir Starmer faces chorus of calls to resign as Labour Party trounced in local elections

-In England, Labour lost nearly 1,500 local council seats, mostly to Reform and the Green Party.
-The party also finished a distant second in the Scottish parliamentary election and lost power in Wales for the first time in more than a century, falling to third place.
+In England, Labour lost nearly 1,500 local council seats of the 2,500 it held, mostly to Reform and the Green Party.
+It also finished a distant second in the Scottish parliamentary election and lost power in Wales for the first time in more than a century, falling to third place.

 “It is clear the PM does not have a credible plan.
 He must now set out a timetable for departure,” Labour MP Bell Ribeiro-Addy wrote on X.